WrestleMania 13: Storylines

 The main feud heading into WrestleMania 13 was between The Undertaker and Sycho Sid, with the two battling over the WWF Championship.
 At In Your House 13 in February, Bret Hart last eliminated The Undertaker in the Final Four match to win the vacant WWF Championship.
-Hart's reign, however, lasted only one day as he lost the title the next night on Monday Night Raw to Sycho Sid after interference by Stone Cold Steve Austin, one of the other participants in the Final Four match (the other was Vader, who had no further involvement in the ongoing storyline).
+Hart's reign, however, lasted only one day as he lost the title the next night on Monday Night Raw to Sycho Sid after interference by "Stone Cold" Steve Austin, one of the other participants in the Final Four match (the other was Vader, who had no further involvement in the ongoing storyline).
 Due to being the runner-up to the title at Final Four, Undertaker was named the number one contender and was booked to challenge Sycho Sid for the title at WrestleMania.
-However, on the March 17 edition of Raw Is War, Sid defended the title against Hart in a steel cage match, with the winner defending the title at WrestleMania.
+However, on the March 17 edition of Raw Is War, Sid defended the title against Hart in a steel cage match, with the added stipulation that the winner would defend the title in their respective match at WrestleMania.
 During the match, both Undertaker and Austin interfered.
-Undertaker came out to help Sid because he wanted to wrestle Sid for the title, while Austin helped Hart because he wanted to make his scheduled submission match with Hart a title match.
-Sid won the match and retained his title and as a result, Sid vs. Undertaker remained the main event of WrestleMania.
+Undertaker came out to help Sid because he wanted to wrestle Sid for the title, while Austin helped Hart because he wanted to turn his scheduled submission match with Hart into a title match.
+Sid would ultimately win the match and retain his title.
+As a result, Sid vs. Undertaker remained the main event of WrestleMania.